Home Extensions: the essential books

 A survey of contemporary architectural, interior, and lifestyle renovations currently available to homeowners looking to add space to a home draws from a variety of international examples, shares sixty project ideas, and features coverage of such options as converting spaces and adding side extensions.

-- Updated on 10 May 2017 to add the latest edition of #1 and replaced #5 (“Remodelista: A Manual for the Considered Home” by Julie Carlson) with “Upgrade: Home Extensions, Alterations and Refurbishments”
+- 10 May 2017 added the latest edition of #1 and replaced #5 (“Remodelista: A Manual for the Considered Home” by Julie Carlson) with “Upgrade: Home Extensions, Alterations and Refurbishments”

-- Updated on 27 September to correct a number and update a cover image.
+- 27 September 2018 corrected a number and update a cover image.